OutSystems/docs-howtos/src/development/data-grid/faq.md

 ---
 tags: runtime-traditionalweb
-summary: Use this tutorial to create Excel-like interface with the Data Grid component, to view, edit, and save data.
-There's also a section about when to use Data Grid.
+summary: Use this tutorial to create Excel-like interface with the OutSystems Data Grid component, to view, edit, and save data.
+There's also a section about when to use OutSystems Data Grid.
 ---

-# How to use Data Grid Web
+# How to use OutSystems Data Grid Web

-Before starting, make sure that the components [Data Grid](https://www.outsystems.com/forge/component-overview/5554/) and [Data Grid Sample](https://www.outsystems.com/forge/component-overview/5555/) are installed in your environment.
+Before starting, make sure that the components [OutSystems Data Grid Web](https://www.outsystems.com/forge/component-overview/5554/) and [OutSystems Data Grid Web Sample](https://www.outsystems.com/forge/component-overview/5555/) are installed in your environment.

-Check also [OutSystems Data Grid video tutorials](<https://www.youtube.com/playlist?list=PLxALhSwsaivxRsBZ4kEfzvH4cqU9q0nso>) on YouTube.
+Check also [OutSystems Data Grid Web video tutorials](<https://www.youtube.com/playlist?list=PLxALhSwsaivxRsBZ4kEfzvH4cqU9q0nso>) on YouTube.

 ## Create interface to view data